 After doing some research we have made a list of the best nonstick skillets and frying pans on the market for 2017.

-Today’s best nonstick pans present an array of non-toxic and aesthetically pleasing options that can handle everything from frying sausages to simmering gravy.
+Today’s best nonstick frying pans present an array of non-toxic and aesthetically pleasing options that can handle everything from frying sausages to simmering gravy.

 Read on to find out which one of our choices are going to best suit you.

-What types of nonstick cookware are there?
+What types of Non-Stick Frying Pans are there?

-Teflon based cookware (PFOA and PTFE)
+Teflon based (PFOA and PTFE) frying pans

 This is the original nonstick cookware coating and has come under a lot of fire recently because of the dangers of Teflon.
 Teflon cookware tends to be at the lower end of the market price wise which makes it very attractive to some.
 The thing to remember about Teflon is that it is really only good for a limited range of uses.
 If you often cook within that range then you are going to be ok.
 Read our guide to the dangers of Teflon to get a better understanding of you can best use this type of cookware for.

-Ceramic nonstick cookware
+Ceramic coated aluminum nonstick cookware

 There are a number of advantages that you get with ceramic cookware, the main one being that ceramic coating tend to last a lot longer than Teflon.
 You should be aware there are differences within this group of cookware and so you should know what you are getting before you buy.
 We have a number of guides and articles that you can read to help you along with this.